Caves of Udayagiri and Khandagiri – a guided tour with the Emperor Kharavela

 Ashoka won the war, but at what cost?

-Ashoka finally crushed their crusade of independence at Dhauli, but at what cost?
-Historians believe that there was so much bloodshed that the water of Daya River turned red.
-The message from the people of Kalinga to the victorious Ashoka was loud and clear
+Ashoka decisively ended their struggle of independence at Dhauli, but the victory came at a steep price.
+Historians believe that the bloodshed was so extensive that the Daya River’s water turned red.
+The people of Kalinga sent a resounding message to the triumphant Ashoka

 मैं नही कहता कि तुझे मेरा सर ना मिलेगा